Molokai Airport – MKK Airport Ho’olehua, Hawaii

-The principal airport is Molokai Airport MKK Hoolehua.
+Molokai Airport MKK Hoolehua HI is the principal airport.
 It is a state owned airport located about 7 miles northwest of Kaunakakai on the island of Molokai, Maui County, Hawaii, United States.
 This landing field is primarily a commercial service airport.
 Note: The Island of Molokai has two airports.

 Passenger service is provided by several airlines including: Mokulele Airlines, Ohana by Hawaiian Airlines and Makani Kai Air Charters.
 The airport is averaging about 90,000 passenger boarding per year.